 Whereas progesterone testing requires a history of multiple samples to determine pregnancy, PAGs can diagnose pregnancy with a single test.
 As the name implies, PAGs are glycoproteins released into the blood from the placenta of pregnant animals.
 PAGs can be measured in either milk or blood but the milk test is less accurate and does not always result in a definitive diagnosis, as about 3% of the milk tests are inconclusive.
 Over the past few years PAG testing has been available by milk through DHI or by collecting blood samples and sending to an external lab.
 As you can imagine, this can result in significant lag time to come to a diagnosis and make a plan for the open cows.
-More recently, cow side PAG tests using blood have become available for on-farm use.
-This test is easy to use and relatively inexpensive if there are only a few cows to check.
+More recently, cow side PAG tests using blood have become available for onfarm use.
+This test is readily available, easy to use and relatively inexpensive if there are only a few cows to check.

 PAG testing does have its limitations.
 It cannot detect reproductive abnormalities, twins, endometritis, stage of cycle, anovular cows or fetal viability.
 PAG testing has a limited ability to confirm abortions in a timely manner since it takes about 7-14 days after abortion for blood PAGs to return to non-pregnant levels.
+You also need to keep in mind normal pregnancy loss can approach 15% at 28 days pregnancy which means there is a lot of potential to miss these early embryonic deaths with a PAG test.
 Testing for PAGs will only tell you if the animal is pregnant or open.
 It will not indicate what you should do for your cows checked open.

-LISTOWEL #8451, Hwy 23, N., P.O., Box 66 Listowel, ON N4W 3H2 1.800.565.2047 T 519,291,2060 F 519,291,4290 E Iclinic@heartlandvets.ca MOUNT FOREST 322 Main Street, N. Mount Forest, ON N0G 2L2 1.877.523.4422 T 519.323.4422 F 519.323.4334 E mfclinic@heartlandvets.ca
+#8451 Road 164 Hwy 23, North Listowel, ON N4W 3G6 1.800.565.2047 T 519.291.2060 F 519.418.2065 E Iclinic@heartlandvets.ca MOUNT FOREST

+322 Main Street, N.

+Mount Forest, ON NOG 2L2

+1.877.523.4422

+T 519.323.4422

+F 519.323.4334

+E mfclinic@heartlandvets.ca